 Seek opportunities to be creative in approaches to supporting individuals with a disability

 James M. Hammond, III Executive Leadership Award The James M. Hammond, III Executive Leadership Award is named in honor of longtime INARF executive and retired CEO, James M. Hammond III, who devoted over three decades of his life to expanding opportunities for persons with disabilities.
 Mr. Hammond began his career with INARF in the early days of the organization, working closely with INARF's founder, Costa N. Miller.
-Mr. Hammond succeeded Mr. Miller as INARF's second CEO, serving in this role until his retirement in 2012.
-This award is presented to an outstanding executive/administrator within the INARF membership.
-The nominees demonstrate an outstanding entrepreneurial spirit, political acumen, ethical demeanor, and professional posture, furthering the interests of their organization and those of their colleagues across the state.
+Mr. Hammond became INARF's second CEO after Mr. Miller's passing, leading INARF until his retirement in 2012.
+This award is presented to an outstanding CEO/Executive Director withinthe INARF membership.
+The nominees present outstanding entrepreneurial spirit, political acumen, ethical demeanor and professional posture to further the interests of their organization and those of their colleagues across the state.
 Attributes of these distinguished Nominees are:

 Diligently stay the course of service delivery